Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Your grief about your childhood is completely legitimate.

-It is, what I call, an abstract grief experience – sometimes less socially-legitimized than, let’s say, the actual death of a loved one – but it is still 100% legitimate and worthy of feeling your feelings about.
+It is, what I call, an abstract grief experience.
+Sometimes it is less socially-legitimized than, let’s say, the actual death of a loved one.
+But it is still 100% legitimate and worthy of feeling your feelings about.

 So that’s the first thing I want you to understand: you absolutely get to feel the way you feel about your childhood.